 While the West is busy taking steps backward, West Africa is leaping forward.
 Let’s hope the momentum holds.

-This article originally appeared at Geopolitics Made Super, January 25, 2017.
+This story first appeared at Geopolitics Made Super, January 25, 2017.